 Shocker no. 2: Did you know 10 percent of a product you don't have to list the ingredients of.

 AS WELL AS SOME OTHER SNEAKY TRICKS.
-THE COSMETIC INDUSTRY IS VERY BIG AND EVERYONE WANTS TO GET INTO THE natural and organic, vegan, just better for you hair color, gluten free act.
+THE COSMETIC INDUSTRY IS VERY BIG AND EVERYONE WANTS TO GET INTO THE natural and organic, vegan, and Raw Act, just better for you hair color, and gluten free act.